imuds/iMP/Fortran/readme_Fortran.txt

     Type './a.exe biot X ox Y fl Z' where
         X is bioturbation mode (enter fickian, turbo2, labs, or nobio, for Fickian-, homogeneous-, LABS- or No-mixing, respectively)
-        Y is OM degradation scheme (enter false or ture, with true allows only oxic degradation) Z is the file name you would like to give to result directory E.g.) Typing './a.exe biot fickian ox false fl test_simu' will simulate CaCO3 multiple particles diagenesis with Fickian mixing and oxic+anoxic OM degradation, with saving results in /output/profiles/multi/oxanox/test_simu directory
+        Y is OM degradation scheme (enter false or ture, with true allowing only oxic degradation) Z is the file name you would like to give to result directory E.g.) Typing './a.exe biot fickian ox false fl test_simu' will simulate CaCO3 multiple particles diagenesis with Fickian mixing and oxic+anoxic OM degradation, with saving results in ../../imp_output/fortran/test_simu directory
     [if you choose not to use input file to give boundary conditions in defines.h] Type './a.exe cc A rr B dep C dt D biot X ox Y fl Z' where